ashwinashok98/Pubg-data-analysis/README.md

 The data comes from matches of all types: solos, duos, squads, and custom; there is no guarantee of there being 100 players per match, nor at most 4 player per group.
 We created a model which predicts players' finishing placement based on their final stats, on a scale from 1 (first place) to 0 (last place).
-From the dataset we check the correlation of the features with the target data i.e WinPlacePerc and choose the features that has a high positive correlation and choosing random forest regression we train the model.Resulted accuracy - 78%.
+From the dataset we check the correlation of the features with the target data i.e WinPlacePerc and choose the features that has a high positive correlation and applying random forest regression we train the model.Resulted accuracy - 78%.